mjmaisey/roon-extension-keyboard-remote/README.md

   You will then be able to boot once with HDMI on.
 Log in, start dietpi-config, go to Audio options and turn off 'PSU noise reduction' to fix the problem.

-* If you're installing this extension on multiple
+* If you're installing this extension on multiple endpoints, you'll need to set different hostnames using dietpi-config > Security Options > Change Hostname.
+This way, multiple extensions (with the hostname in brackets) will appear in the Roon > Settings > Extensions, enabling independent configuration.

 ------------